JEOL 8200 Electron Microprobe (EPMA)

 - Probe for EPMA software for state-of-the-art quantification and automated analyses.

-The primary purpose of the electron microprobe is to generate quantitative and qualitative chemical analyses of any material that is stable under the electron beam and under high vacuum.
+The primary purpose of the electron microprobe is to generate quantitative and qualitative chemical analyses of any material that is stable under the electron beam and under a high vacuum.
 Such materials include minerals, glasses, ceramics, and metals/alloys.

 What’s the difference between an SEM and an EPMA?